tml0023/Illumina-PacBio-Comparison/README.md

 SHORT=`echo $FILE | awk -F "_" '{print $1}'`
 # SHORT = BC-CR-130-1

-/tools/smrtlink/new/bundles/smrttools/smrtcmds/bin/pbmm2 align /hosted/cvmpt/archive/Human_Genome/genome.fa "$SHORT"_merged.hifi_reads.trim.fastq.gz "$SHORT".hifi_reads.bam --sort --preset CCS --sample "$SHORT" --rg '@RG\tID:"$SHORT"'
+/tools/smrtlink/new/bundles/smrttools/smrtcmds/bin/pbmm2 align /genome.fa "$SHORT"_merged.hifi_reads.trim.fastq.gz "$SHORT".hifi_reads.bam --sort --preset CCS --sample "$SHORT" --rg '@RG\tID:"$SHORT"'

 done
 ```

 ### Step3 Use DeepVariant to call short variants
-Deepvariant is a program that is not included in SMRT_tool.
+Deepvariant is a program that is not included in SMRTtools.
 However this is the program recommended by Pacbio for short variant calling.
 This program can be downloaded from the [Githhub page](https://github.com/google/deepvariant).
 There is also an example of deepvariant located [here](https://github.com/google/deepvariant/blob/r1.0/docs/deepvariant-pacbio-model-case-study.md).

 ```
 #!/bin/sh